Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

 Hopefully this helps you throw a great party!

-To dive deeper and see how each Enneagram type behaves at a party checkout this blog [here](/blog/enneagram/enneagram-types-at-party).
+Go here to dive deeper and see [how each Enneagram type behaves at a party](/blog/enneagram/enneagram-types-at-party).

 <svelte:head>